 I have regular clinical supervision and I abide by the code of Ethics of the United Kingdom Council for Psychotherapy (UKCP) and the Institute for Arts in Therapy and Education (IATE).

 I have experience in working with children, adolescents, adults and families with a range of difficulties.

-Past experience includes working at CAMHS, NHS (National Health Service - Schools and Triage), where I supported therapeutically high-risk clients who struggled with complex issues, and within education (nurseries, primary and secondary schools), where I provided therapy to students and supervision to school staff.
+I have worked clinically at CAMHS, NHS (National Health Services - Schools and Triage) as a member of a multidisciplinary team of mental health professionals, supporting clients and families who struggled with complex issues, including Looked After Children.
+I have also extensively worked in primary and secondary schools across London, where I provided therapy to students and supervision to school staff.

-I work sensitively and support clients around difference and equality (e.g. LGBTQI+, sex, gender, sexuality, race, culture, physical ability, neurodiversity)
+I work sensitively and support clients around difference (e.g. LGBTQI+, sex, gender, sexuality, race, culture, physical ability, neurodiversity)

 What is Integrative Psychotherapy?